RapidStrike/fa-filter/README.md

 - A quick link to the settings in the top bar (added as part of the site settings)

 ## Changelog
+<b>1.7.3</b> (2025-02-19)<br>
+- Fixed missing button on Search.
+- Fixed crash in user gallery.
+Unsure if I should even keep it active in this case since it would not make sense for a user to visit a filtered user in the first place.

 <b>1.7.2</b> (2025-02-19)<br>
 - Added the ability to filter shouts!
 (Modern view only)
 - Added the ability to filter comments!